Hazardous Area Classification

 Hazardous Area Drawings

-Hazardous area zones are usually marked on a drawing of the plant, the drawing being referred to as the Hazardous Area drawing.
-These drawings also include temperature classification information and gas group information.
+Hazardous area zones are usually marked on a drawing of the plant, the drawing being referred to as the Hazardous Area Classifiaction Drawing, or Hazardous Area Chart.
+These drawings show areas where flammable liquids, gasses or vapors are handed, processed or stored.
+The hazardous area drawing also includes temperature classification information and gas group information.
 By using these drawings the engineer can specify instruments and equipment suitable for the area in which it is to be located.

 Technical Library

-The following pages on Control and Instrumentation.com give more detail on Hazardous Areas, ATEX and other relevant information:
+The following pages on Control and Instrumentation.com give more detail on Hazardous Area Classification, the ATEX Directive and other process safety information:

 Share this page with your colleagues